 “Vulvodynia” means pain in the vulva and we use this term to refer to chronic pain not caused by infection, injury or skin diseases.
 Other terms used include provoked vestibulodynia, vulvar vestibulitis, vulvar vestibulitis syndrome (VVS), vulvar dysesthesia and dysesthetic vulvodynia.
 Most women with vulvodynia describe the pain as burning or aching and say it is worse with sexual intercourse, inserting tampons and pelvic exams by doctors.
 Doctors diagnose it by checking for other causes of pain, such as yeast infections or dermatitis, and by doing a “pain-mapping” exam.
 The doctor touches each part of the vulva lightly (usually with a cotton swab) and finds out which parts hurt and which do not.

 We do not know what causes vulvodynia, but it probably involves irritation or inflammation of the skin nerves.
-The most common treatments used for vulvodynia are steroid creams which reduce inflammation.
+The most common treatments used for vulvodynia are creams which reduce inflammation.
+For short term problems, we use steroid creams and for longer term we use gabapentin.
 Unfortunately, they do not work well enough for most women.
-There are other treatments, including hormones, painkillers, Botox injections and surgical removal of the painful area, but many women still have pain.
+There are other treatments, including physiotherapy, mindfulness, hormones, painkillers, Botox injections and surgical removal of the painful area, but many women still have pain.